I Love Me (film)

-I Love Me is a 2012 Indian Malayalam thriller film directed by B. Unnikrishnan and written by Sethu.
-It stars Unni Mukundan, Asif Ali, Isha Talwar, with Anoop Menon and Kadambari Jethwani in supporting role.
+I Love Me is a 2012 Indian Malayalam-language thriller film directed by B. Unnikrishnan and written by Sethu.
+It stars Asif Ali, Unni Mukundan, Isha Talwar, with Anoop Menon and Kadambari Jethwani in supporting role.
 The film was shot in Vietnam, Bangkok and Kochi and was produced by Vaishak Rajan under the banner Vyshakha Cinemas.
 The film features a score and soundtrack composed by Deepak Dev.
 It is the first film directed by Unnikrishnan thar he did not write the script for.